blakepell/BasicAudio/README.md

 If you need advanced recording and audio features I highly recommend [NAudio](https://github.com/naudio/NAudio).

-Basic audio was originally written in Visual Basic but is is now built off of C#.
+Basic audio was originally written in Visual Basic but is now built off of C#.
 The Visual Basic version has been left in this project for posterity.

 The library provides its functionality through the mciSendString Windows API and thus binds it desktop